Great spices can save you from a boring meal faster than you can say “Let’s get some take-out.”

 That’s why I rely on artisans who specialize in spices to keep my pantry well-stocked and my home cooking varied, healthy, and delicious.

 The Thiercelin family in France is a top specialist in aromatic plants and spices, condiments, and spice mixes they design.
-They supply the most prestigious French chefs for their creations as well as demanding consumers for their meals at home.
+They supply the most prestigious French chefs for their creations as well as demanding consumers who use their products to enhance their meals at home.

 And one of the secrets that French women use to make their everyday home cooking taste delicious is using a variety of high-quality spices to jazz up simple ingredients.
 In this way, they avoid the temptation to rely on processed food or take-out for meals.